 Just like your audience can’t be “everyone” your story can’t be “everything.”
 While your overarching narrative will remain the same, you must tailor your individual messages to your audiences, emphasizing the things that will mean the most to them.

 What makes the work you do distinct from other work?
+Do you have special initiatives or socially innovative programs?
 What makes your cause different from other causes?
 In business we’d call this “setting yourself apart from the competition,” but you can consider it “demonstrating how we’re special,” if that feels less cutthroat.

-There are many causes and organizations for your audience to pay attention to, so any unique factors of your work or organization will help draw their focus.
+With over 1.5 million registered nonprofit organizations in the United States alone, there’s no shortage of causes for your audience to pay attention to.
+To really reel in your audience and stand up above the crowd, include any unique factors of your work or organization that will help draw their focus.

 This is where you really get into the nitty-gritty of how your plan will work.
 Where and how will you communicate your story and points of distinction to your audiences?